yuhao/blog/md/cmf.md

 Remember the goal: generate any color, however complex its Spectral Power Distribution (SPD) is, by mixing the three primary lights.
 That is, given a SPD, we want to know how many units of the primaries are needed to match its color.
 This will be done "piece-by-piece": we will calculate the amount of the primaries needed to match the color of the monochromatic light at 𝛌, and then sum the amounts of the primaries together across all the entire spectrum to calculate the total amount of the primaries needed to match the target light.

-Without losing generality, let's say we have a target light T whose SPD is &Phi; with a power 𝚽(𝛌) at the wavelength 𝛌.
+Without losing generality, let's say we have a target light T whose SPD is 𝚽; with a power 𝚽(𝛌) at the wavelength 𝛌.
 How do we know how many units of the primaries are needed to match the monochromatic light at 𝛌?
 Chromaticity coefficients r(𝛌), g(𝛌), and b(𝛌) tell us only in what ratio we should mix the primaries in order to get one unit of the monochromatic light 𝛌, but we want to find out how much primaries to mix to get 𝚽(𝛌) Watt of the monochromatic light 𝛌.

 This is where the CMFs come into play.
 Color matching functions, R(), G() and B(), are defined as the amount of red, green, and blue (in terms of units) that are needed to match the luminance of 1 unit power of each monochromatic light 𝛌 over 𝚽. Knowing the CMFs thus allows us to calculate the amount of the primaries needed at 𝛌 for the target light T. Here is how.

 The power of the target light T at 𝛌 is 𝚽(𝛌).
 Since matching the luminance of one watt of monochromatic light at 𝛌 requires R(𝛌) units of red, G(𝛌) units of green, and B(𝛌) units of blue, matching the luminance of monochromatic light 𝛌 in the target light T naturally requires 𝚽(𝛌)R(𝛌) units of red, 𝚽(𝛌)G(𝛌) units of green, and 𝚽(𝛌)B(𝛌) units of blue.

-As a result, to match the entire target light, we need ∑𝚽(𝛌)R(𝛌) units of red, ∑𝚽(𝛌)G(𝛌) units of green, and ∑𝚽(𝛌)B(𝛌) units of blue.
+As a result, to match the entire target light, we need `∑𝚽(𝛌)R(𝛌)` units of red, `∑𝚽(𝛌)G(𝛌)` units of green, and `∑𝚽(𝛌)B(𝛌)` units of blue.
 If you have a continuous SPD rather than discrete samples, we get the following familiar equations:

 <code>R<sub>t</sub> = ∫𝚽(𝛌)R(𝛌) d𝛌</code>,